Alexis Sabella

-Alexis Amadeo Sabella (born 20 June 2001) is an Argentine professional footballer who plays as an attacking midfielder or winger for Platense, on loan from San Lorenzo.
+Alexis Amadeo Sabella (born 20 June 2001) is an Argentine professional footballer who plays as an attacking midfielder or winger for Chilean club Magallanes.

 Career

 Sabella joined the San Lorenzo youth ranks midway through 2016.
 He was promoted into their first-team squad four years later, initially as an unused substitute for a Primera División win away to Aldosivi on 1 March 2020.
 His senior debut eventually arrived on 7 November 2020 against Estudiantes in the Copa de la Liga Profesional, as he came off the bench to replace Lucas Menossi with thirteen minutes left of a 2–0 victory.

+After ending his contract with San Lorenzo, Sabella moved to Chile and joined Magallanes in the Liga de Ascenso.